-Low levels of NAM have been measured in several rat tissues, probably as a result of its rapid utilization in the synthesis of NAD+ and other pyridine nucleotides15 However, NAM concentrations as high as 300 uM have been reported in brain of Tg2576 mice, providing evidence that NAM concentrations could be actually a factor regulating sirtuin activities in mammalian cells16
+Low levels of NAM have been measured in several rat tissues, probably as a result of its rapid utilization in the synthesis of NAD+ and other pyridine nucleotides.15 However, NAM concentrations as high as 300 uM have been reported in the brain of Tg2576 mice, providing evidence that NAM concentrations could be a factor regulating sirtuin activities in mammalian cells.16

+Available experimental evidence such as x-ray structures and kinetic assays are limited in their ability to explain mechanistic details of inhibition by NAM, isoNAM and other inhibitors; computational modeling can further describe the inhibitory mechanism as competitive or noncompetitive with respect to binding of the native substrate.
+The design of novel high affinity and specificity inhibitors and activators can be aided with docking and computational binding affinity estimates, such as Molecular Mechanics – Generalized Born Surface Area (MM-GBSA).
+17; 18; 19; 20.
+While the employed binding affinity methods do not produce an accurate ∆G of binding, order of magnitude comparisons in MM-GBSA binding affinity estimates often correlate well with a rank ordering of binding affinities when used with accurate substrate or inhibitor bound co-crystallized x-ray structures.
+Computational studies presented here include docking and binding affinity estimates of the native NAD+ cofactor in the two different binding modes (AB vs. AC pockets) for Sir2 and SIRT3.

 The identity of the binding site of the inhibitory NAM molecule has implications for the development of rational activators of Sir2/SIRT1 that exert their effect through reduction of NAM inhibition.
-However, no studies of nicotinamide inhibition of human SIRT3 have been done yet.
-Also the role of isoNAM as human SIRT3 modulator needs to be investigated.
-The focus of the work described here was to identify the critical roles of NAM and isoNAM responsible to inhibit/activate the human SIRT3 activity.
+This work presents the first studies of nicotinamide inhibition of human SIRT3, as well as the role of isoNAM as a human SIRT3 modulator.
+The focus of the current work is to (1) find the inhibition mode of NAM on hSIRT3; (2) identify the critical roles of NAM and isoNAM responsible for modulating hSIRT3 activity; (3) establish a solid computational protocol for virtual screening of SIRT3 inhibitors.

-Available experimental evidence such as x-ray structures and kinetic assays are limited in explaining mechanistic details of inhibition by NAM, isoNAM and other inhibitors; computational modeling can further describe the inhibitory mechanism as competitive or noncompetitive.
-The design of novel high affinity and specificity inhibitors and activators can be aided with docking and computational binding affinity estimates, such as MM-GBSA 17; 18; 19; 20 the employed binding affinity methods do not produce an accurate ∆G of binding, order of magnitude comparisons in MM-GBSA binding affinity estimates often correlate well with a rank ordering of binding affinities when used with accurate substrate or inhibitor bound co-crystallized x-ray structures.
-Computational studies include docking and binding affinity estimates of the native NAD+ cofactor in the two different binding modes (AB vs. AC pockets) for Sir2 and SIRT3.
-The models support the experimental results of the different inhibition modes between Sir2 and SIRT3, where Sir2 has noncompetitive inhibition and SIRT3 has competitive inhibition.

 RESULTS

 NAM inhibition at physiological concentration, Ki (Note: i=[I]/(Ki+[I]), IC50 is the substrate concentration observed at 50 % inhibition)

-NAM is a known inhibitor of the deacetylation activity of sirtuins, but the inhibition mechanism of NAM toward its substrates for human SIRT3 has not been determined yet.
+NAM is a known inhibitor of the deacetylation activity of sirtuins, but the inhibition mechanism of NAM toward its substrates for human SIRT3 has not yet been determined.
 The inhibition of nicotinamide and isonicotinamide in hSIRT3 deacetylation was tested in the presence of different concentrations of NAM with 90 minutes incubation of 1mM NAD+ at 37 oC with IC50 of 36.7uM and 13.8 mM, respectively.
 Their IC50 in hSIRT1 were also measured using current method.
 The IC50 of NAM is 68.1 uM and of isoNAM is 12.2 mM (Figure 1).
 They are in good agreement with reported data21.